-Introduction to the theory and principles of application of therapeutic exercise including patient instruction, manual techniques, and equipment commonly used by the physical therapist assistant.
-Field trips to learn various specialized techniques.
+Introduction to the theory and principles of application of therapeutic exercise including patient instruction, manual techniques and equipment commonly used by the physical therapist assistant in carrying out the plan of care as established by the supervising physical therapist.
+Field trips as required.